jhap1982/giveituruguay/2011/2011-12-13 - Hallenstadion, Zurich, Switzerland/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Dani California
+2. Dani California
-Scar Tissue
+3. Scar Tissue
-Can't Stop
+4. Can't Stop
-Factory of Faith
+5. Factory of Faith
-Parallel Universe
+6. Parallel Universe
-Universally Speaking
+7. Universally Speaking
-Look Around
+8. Look Around
-Blood Sugar Sex Magik
+9. Blood Sugar Sex Magik
-The Adventures of Rain Dance Maggie
+10. The Adventures of Rain Dance Maggie
-Me and My Friends
+11. Me and My Friends
-Under the Bridge
+12. Under the Bridge
-Higher Ground
+13. Higher Ground
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+16. Jam
-Around the World
+17. Around the World
-Meet Me at the Corner
+18. Meet Me at the Corner
-Give It Away
+19. Give It Away
-Outro Jam
+20. Outro Jam

 ## Notes